stoermelder/vcvrack-packone/docs/siren/Siren.md

 - Automatic tag suggestions driven by an on-device audio classifier (18-tag vocabulary).
 - Waveform preview with trim IN/OUT handles, looping, zoom, and scrubbing.
 - Crossfade loop: rotate and crossfade the sample into a seamless loop, audition it in-place, then drop the result directly onto a sampler.
+- Repitch: shift a sample's pitch by semitones without changing its length, audition it in-place, then drop the repitched result.
 - Resampling on playback and on drop, with selectable quality.